 These tips are important but probably familiar, right?
 Looking them over, you may feel like you’re still missing a piece of the puzzle.

 I already know sunscreen is essential.
 But isn’t there anything else I can do?

 Support Youthful Skin With Preventative Skincare

 While sunscreen should always be your first step to mitigating sun damage, it can’t do all the work on its own.
 Enter sunscreen’s perfect wingman: restorative skincare.

 So, how do you get your hands on vitamin A skincare?
-Many brands rely on synthetic or animal-based retinols for their vitamin A content, but these are known to cause dryness, irritation, and even burning.
-Plus, they increase your skin’s sensitivity to sunlight — literally the opposite of your goals!
+Many brands rely on synthetic or animal-based retinol for their vitamin A content, but these are known to cause dryness, irritation, and even burning.
+Plus, they increase your skin’s sensitivity to sunlight — the opposite of your goals!